 Then you’ll see the option to upload materials as well as a list of materials you’ve used with the student thus far.

-When you upload a file to the Workspace and open it, you’ll notice a toolbar at the top of the screen.
+When you upload a file to the Workspace and open it, you’ll notice a toolbar on the right of the screen.
 This is your Whiteboard.
-This allows you to type or draw on the document, and your student can see your markings in real time, and even make markings of his or her own.
+This allows you to type or draw on the document, and your student can see your markings in real-time, and even make markings of his or her own.

 For instructions on how to use the Textpad, click here.